 Space Invaders Art - Mary McPherson & John Pidcoe

 By Ronnie Vuolo

-His one-man show, titled One Dot at a Time, will exhibit throughout the month of January at the Tioga County Arts Council, 179 Front Street, Owego, NY.
-There will be a reception on Friday, January 4, 5:00 - 8:00pm.
+This two-person show, Space Invaders Art, will be ob exhibit throughout the month of March at the Tioga County Arts Council, 179 Front Street, Owego, NY.
+There will be a reception on Friday, March 1, 5:00 - 8:00 pm.